-More than a century after the ban, contemporary producers have returned to tradition in the distillation of premium absinthes now available in all countries where La Fée Verte was once loved.
+More than a century after the ban, contemporary producers have revived the traditions of authentic, premium absinthe distillation, now available in all countries where La Fée Verte was once loved.
 Sip on Jade’s Esprit Edouard Absinthe, painstakingly reverse engineered from pre-prohibition era bottles by the microbiologist & Absinthe connoisseur T.A.Breaux, and rediscover the titillating Green Goddess for yourself.
-The Last Tuesday Society’s curated menu of Absinthe has been carefully selected to transport one’s senses back to this time of great revelry — where the absinthe poured long into the night and the green veil of the glass in hand provided as much inspiration as the most curious setting in which a true Absintheur would position one’s self.
+The Last Tuesday Society’s curated menu of Absinthe has been carefully selected to transport one’s senses back to this time of great revelry — where the absinthe poured long into the night and the green fairy provided as much inspiration as the most curious settings in which a true Absintheur preferred to imbibe their elixir.

 A precursor to the “Happy Hour” known today, L’Heure Verte transformed cafés and brasseries of the 19th century into marvellous assemblies of creative and wandering minds alike, meeting together with Absinthe in hand and channelling the intoxicating inspirations of La Fée Verte.

 Heighten your experience and succumb to the charm of the infamous Green Fairy.
-Enchant yourself with our Weekly Absinthe Specials.
+Enchant yourself with our Absinthe Hour Specials.

 11 Mare Street